 The arrangements and dances in this resource were taken from Camden Music Service’s Wider Opportunities (First Access Instrumental) Ceilidh Project which has run over the past few years in association with the English Folk Dance and Song Society.
 The project provides an opportunity for children to learn ceilidh tunes and the dances that go with them.
 During the project they are involved as musicians (playing to accompany other children dancing) and as dancers (dancing whilst other children are playing).

-In the run-up to the Rendez-Vouz Tall Ships Regatta 2017, the Royal Borough of Greenwich is supporting schools and groups in the borough to participate in a range of linked activities.
-The Tall Ships come regularly to the Royal Borough of Greenwich with many tall ships sailing the Thames.
+In the run-up to the Rendez-Vouz Tall Ships Regatta 2017, the Royal Borough of Greenwich supported schools and groups in the borough to participate in a range of linked activities.
+The Tall Ships come regularly to the Royal Borough of Greenwich, with many tall ships sailing the Thames.
 Tall Ships Festivals celebrate sailing ships and mark the start or finish of a huge race to international destinations across the oceans.
 Tall Ships are large, traditionally rigged sailing ships.
 There are many styles of tall ship with different numbers of masts and shapes of sail.
 For hundreds of years tall ships carried people and goods across the seas and around the world, serving as the quickest form of transportation.